When Off-the-shelf Infrastructure Solutions Aren't Enough

 "Today, major power industry renovations are common — many of our nation's utilities have very old infrastructure," says McKernan.
 "This includes dated access equipment not rated for potential loading, non-compliance with current AASHTO load ratings, and surface designs that do not meet today's ADA's 'high-heel' proof or bicycle safe standards.
 For example, for a hatch grating to be high-heel proof, the grating openings must be ≤ ¼ inch."

 "Everyone understands that public safety is paramount to utilities, and pedestrian safety depends on the slip-resistance or coefficient of friction [µ] of hatch assembly surfaces."
-McKernan says that while "other manufacturers may meet minimum ADA standards of µ = 0.6, EJ uses µ = 0.9 to ensure public safety based on its extensive worldwide experience."
+McKernan says that while "other manufacturers may meet the minimum requirements, EJ uses µ = 0.9 to ensure public safety based on its extensive worldwide experience."

 "We came up with a modular hybrid design that can be used just about anywhere in the service area," says Powell.
 "Network design engineers were looking for a design that would function in different configurations and had to accommodate various ladder mountings, so we made a hatch assembly that can be rotated 360º as needed."